top of page

 Ecotherapy in a Nutshell

-There are two main categories of ecotherapy, active and passive.
+The two main categories are active and passive ecotherapy

 Active ecotherapy